 I can barely breathe as I continue explaining my upbringing in the Unification Church including my participation in a mass wedding and arranged marriage when I was 20.
 How there, on the Astro Turf floor of the Seoul, Olympic Stadium, I committed to marrying a man I had met just a month before.
 How Rev. Sun Myung Moon, the founder of the Unification Church I was raised in, officiated the wedding and had matched me and my then husband using 8×10 photographs.
 How I ultimately left the marriage and broke from my parents and the church.

 This story is one that, in the past, I could only tell in dark corners of bars.

 Stay quiet, stay small, stay perfect I’d tell the story.

 Speak it, get it out of you, TELL YOUR F&^&@# STORY it would yell back.

 I now work with women change makers who want to step out in the world as their most authentic selves and discover the life and work-changing magic of that.
 Some of them feel called to tell a story.
 Some don’t know yet know that they have one to tell.
 All of them discover the power of story to uncover the deepest thing they have to say: their message, their thought leadership, their unique path for making a bigger impact.
 I provide support along a transformational journey that can’t be walked alone and short cuts to a process that took me way too long.

-Now, more than ever, our stories are needed as vehicles of hope, empathy and truth.
-Behind their blocked expression is our leadership.
-Our voice.
+Now, more than ever, your story is needed as a vehicle of empathy and truth.
+Behind its blocked expression is your leadership.
+Your voice.

 As I exited the Moth stage that night, I felt as if I had left a five ton burden on it.
 My story was no longer mine.
 It was everyone’s.
 The feeling I felt on my way home that night wasn’t elation, but something I hadn’t felt in all those years of holding my story back.